TRUMPS a MAYOR

 The only way to ensure you actually see them, regularly, as they are written, is to join the Mailing List.

-That way, I write to YOU, maybe once a week, and send the new chapters direct, no interference, no messing.
+That way, I write to YOU, usually once a month, and send the new chapters direct, no interference, no messing.
 No waiting, and no let downs.

 All you need to do is fill in the form below.